-A proxy card for the annual general meeting for the fiscal year ended September 30, 2009 is enclosed and our Annual Report on Form 20-F is available on our website at www.amdocs.com/proxy or by request.
+- 1. A proxy card for the annual general meeting for the fiscal year ended September 30, 2013 is enclosed and our Annual Report on Form 20-F is available on our website at www.amdocs.com/proxy or by request.
+The proxy card shall be delivered to our Secretary, in care of our principal U.S. subsidiary, Amdocs, Inc., by delivery to our transfer agent, American Stock Transfer & Trust Company, LLC, at 6201 15th Avenue, Brooklyn, New York 11219, as soon as possible. - 2.
 Shareholders are entitled to appoint another person as proxy to exercise all or any rights to attend and to speak and vote at a meeting of the Company.
-A Shareholder may appoint more than one proxy in relation to a meeting provided that each proxy is appointed to exercise the rights in respect of different shares.
-If, within 30 minutes from the appointed time for the meeting, a quorum is not present, the meeting if convened by or upon a requisition shall be dissolved.
-If otherwise convened, it shall stand adjourned for seven days at the same time and place or to such other day and at such other time and place as the Board of Directors may determine and no notice of adjournment need be given.
-At that meeting, those shareholders present in person or by proxy will form a quorum whatever their number and the number of shares held by them.
+A shareholder may appoint more than one proxy in relation to a meeting provided that each proxy is appointed to exercise the rights in respect of different shares held by such shareholder. - 3.
+The quorum for the annual general meeting shall be two shareholders or more holding a majority of the ordinary shares outstanding as of the record date.
+If within 30 minutes from the appointed time for the annual general meeting, a quorum is not present, it shall stand adjourned to any other time and any other place as determined by the Chairman of the annual general meeting.
+It shall not be necessary to notify any shareholder of any adjournment of less than 20 days if the time and place of the adjourned meeting are announced at the annual general meeting at which adjournment is taken, unless after the adjournment a new record date is fixed for the adjourned meeting. - 4.
+Every shareholder present in person or by proxy shall have one vote for each ordinary share held by him, her or it.